2 Americans dead, 2 rescued after violent Mexico kidnapping

 “He thought it would be fun,” Williams said.
 He hadn’t heard anything about his brother’s whereabouts, he said.

+“It’s very unfortunate, they (the U.S. government) have the right to protest like they have,” López Obrador said.
+“We really regret that this happens in our country.”

+U.S. Attorney General Merrick Garland, said “The cartels are responsible for the deaths of Americans.”
+“The DEA and the FBI are doing everything possible to dismantle and disrupt and ultimately prosecute the leaders of the cartels and the entire networks that they depend on.”

-AP writers Lindsay Whitehurst and Aamer Madhani in Washington and Travis Loller in Nashville contributed to this report.
+AP writers Lindsay Whitehurst and Aamer Madhani and Matthew Lee in Washington and Travis Loller in Nashville contributed to this report.

 Credit: AP